 A few years ago, Richard Overton was invited to spend his 109th birthday at the Governor's Mansion.
 He showed up in a wheelchair, Gov. Greg Abbott remembered, and promptly challenged him to a race.
-Abbott, who https://docs.org/nace-suffering-an-accident-in-1984, quickly declined.
+Abbott, who has used a wheelchair since suffering an accident in 1984, quickly declined.
 How would it look if he lost to a man nearly twice his age?